Showing posts with label start pet sitting. Show all posts

 What to Offer and What to Charge?

 Now that you have the knowledge about what a pet sitter does and you have chosen a business name, it is time to write down exactly what you will offer and what you will charge.
-Get out a piece of paper and start writing.

-What do you want to offer?
+What services do you want to offer?

 Do you want to start out with just pet sitting?